-In 2021, we removed one reference and added two guidelines to the policy (Abman, 2015; Kinsella, 2016) to the policy with no policy changes warranted.
+In 2021, we removed one reference and added two guidelines to the policy to the policy with no policy changes warranted.

 In 2022, we added a Cochrane review that described inhaled nitric oxide as the only treatment proven to improve clinical outcomes for persistent pulmonary hypertension in newborns (Shivanna, 2019).
-We added another Cochrane review that reported a 30% rate of neonatal pulmonary hypertension cases that are refractory to inhaled nitric oxide (Kelly, 2017).
+Another Cochrane review reported a 30% rate of neonatal pulmonary hypertension cases that are refractory to inhaled nitric oxide (Kelly, 2017).